 What is a Second Opinion?

 Getting a second opinion means asking a breast cancer specialist, aside from your initial physician, to review your medical reports and test results and then provide a diagnosis and treatment recommendations.
-The specialist may confirm your initial diagnosis and treatment recommendations, provide additional treatment options or even give more details about your type and stage of breast cancer.
+The specialist may confirm your initial diagnosis and treatment recommendations, provide additional treatment options or even give more details about your type and stage of cancer.
 Even if you’ve already had treatment, it’s not too late to get a second opinion.

-While a second opinion may delay the start of your breast cancer treatment, a short delay does not typically pose a risk and it is important to get the right treatment the first time.
+While a second opinion may delay the start of your treatment, a short delay does not typically pose a risk and it is important to get the right treatment the first time.
 Before you delay treatment, talk to your doctor about how much of a delay is okay for you.

 When determining where to go for a second opinion, some qualifiers to keep in mind are as follows: